 21 December 2006

-Weather in Thailand is delicious in December--surprisingly cool, in the mid twenties (upper seventies if you live in the land of Fahrenheit).
+Weather in Thailand is delicious in December--surprisingly cool, in the mid twenties (upper seventies if you still use Fahrenheit).
 While I throw the windows open and walk the house in my shorts, Thai people bundle themselves up in down jackets and turtleneck sweaters.
 I actually saw a woman with a wool scarf around her neck today.
 We have one blanket at home, and it always comes out in December, although I do not get to use it since Nut wraps himself up like a mummy all night.

 The amount of crap that I somehow managed to bring to Bangkok from California years ago is astonishing... photo albums, bun pans that are too big for my petite Thai oven, sheets that don't fit my bed, books that I have never opened since they were unpacked, and two boxes of Christmas things.
 I have an annual ritual of actually opening these boxes and looking inside, deciding that it is all too much trouble, and vowing not to be so lazy next year.
 In this box are a string of Christmas tree lights from the 1940's that belonged to my grandmother, samples of every Christmas card I sent since 1972, and small framed photos of friends lost to AIDS that I used to hang on my trees in my long-gone San Francisco days.